tenuunee22/petspot/README.md

 ` git clone --branch backend https://github.com/tenuunee22/petspot `

 You might see this error
 ` direnv: error /path/to/your/project/.envrc is blocked. `
 Run ` direnv allow ` to approve its content

-Start the server ` node index.ts `
+Start the server ` make -k `
 Open your browser of choice and visit  ` localhost:3000 `